BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 Develop benchmarking metrics to analyze plugin processes.

-Upload our Machine learning/ neural network application plugin to a ChRIS instance using containerization.

 ### Sprint 4: March 20, 2020

-Integrate our plugin into the app store.
+Integrate our plugin into the ChRIS platform.

 Get more granular with benchmarking metrics